Pascal Beaupré

 Pascal Beaupré (born March 20, 1983) is a Canadian politician from Quebec.
-He was an Action démocratique du Québec Member of the National Assembly for the electoral district of Joliette from 2007 to 2008.
+He was an Action démocratique du Québec member of the National Assembly for the district of Joliette from 2007 to 2008.

 Born in Joliette, Quebec, Beaupré graduated with a bachelor's degree in law from the Université de Montréal and was admitted to the bar in 2005.
 He practised law for the next two years.
 Prior to being a member of the ADQ, he was a president of the federal Liberal Party of Canada riding association in Joliette.

 Beaupré was first elected in 2007 with 37% of the vote.
 Parti Québécois star candidate Claude Duceppe, the brother of Bloc Québécois leader Gilles Duceppe, finished second with 35% of the vote.
 He took office on April 12, 2007.

 In the 2008 election, Beaupré lost re-election against PQ candidate Véronique Hivon.
-He is a candidate for the Quebec Liberal Party in the 2012 election.
+He was a candidate for the Quebec Liberal Party in the 2012 election.